 NEAL R. GROSS COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.
 WASHINGTON D.C.
-20005-3701 and the second second having to do with Georgia comes from the Georgia v.
-Ashcroft and it's an attachment case, to the Department of Justice's brief on remand.
+20005-3701 and the second second states and having to do with Georgia comes from the Georgia v. attachment and it's an to thè case, Ashcroft Department of Justice's brief on remand.
 What that attachment demonstrates is out of all the senate districts in Georgia, the only districts in which blacks were able to get elected -- and this is as of 2002 -- were districts in which blacks constituted a majority of the black voting age population.